This guide provides key facts about Munich, plus an interactive map to help you plan your trip.

 Key Facts

 Transportation: One thing I loved about Munich was the robust public transportation system, which had a great phone app associated with it.
 I rode the trams and trains several times during my stay, and overall, I found the service to be reliable and punctual.
 A big plus was the cleanliness of the trains, trams, and stations.
+Munich also has a network of taxis and the ride-share service Uber.

 Currency: The Euro is the main currency in Munich.
 I ordered cash via Bank of America before the trip, but ATMs are available at the airport and throughout the city.
 Credit cards are accepted in most locations, but there are a few stalls at the Viktualienmarkt that are cash only.
 Cash also comes in handy for tipping servers and using public restrooms.